TahaHaddouche/Taha-Personal-Website-HTML/README.md

 # Taha-Personal-Page
 This is like an "about me" profile using html only with a bit of styling by css , haven't learn css yet tho.

-nice for my 1st html website.
+nice for my 1st html website, it will stay unchanged as souvenir.

 Thanks for visiting.